argenisosorio/django-2-bootstrap-template/README.md

-# Django 2 Bootstrap template
+# A Bootstrap 4 template in a Django 2 project
 <br />

 ## Requirements